STIXProject/python-stix/README.md

 pip install stix
 </code>

-We've documented and are working on a fix for this issue, see: https://github.com/STIXProject/python-stix/issues/24

 ## Dependencies
 The python-stix library depends on the presence of certain packages/libraries to function.
 Please refer to their installation documentation for installation instructions.